Follow our quick-start guide, outlining a variety of areas that could impact your business post Brexit.

 Consider how you would start activities in new markets, should opportunities arise

-The UK government is seeking new trade arrangements with countries outside of the EU/EEA.
+The UK government has already negotiated and is seeking more new trade arrangements with countries outside of the EU/EEA.
 Many of these trade agreements are still in progress.
 Should they result in improved trade conditions for UK businesses, there may be first mover advantage in accessing these markets.

-Have EU/EEA/Swiss employees registered for the settlement scheme?
+What to do if EU/EEA/Swiss employees missed the deadline to register for the settlement scheme?

-Employees who are EU/EEA/Swiss nationals and who live in the UK by 31 December 2020 will need to register for the settlement scheme by 30 June 2021.
+Employees who are EU/EEA/Swiss nationals and who live in the UK by 31 December 2020 were required to register for the settlement scheme by 30 June 2021.
+Find more information for late applicants via the link below.

-What tariffs will apply to imports to the UK?
+What tariffs apply to imports to the UK?

 Understand how tariffs could affect you